Charles Ellet Jr.: Family

 Both Ellet's maternal and paternal grandfathers served in the American Revolutionary War.
-His father was a Quaker and a descendant of Samuel Carpenter who served as Deputy Governor of colonial Pennsylvania.
+His father was a Quaker and a descendant of Samuel Carpenter, who served as Deputy Governor of colonial Pennsylvania.

 Ellet's maternal grandfather, Israel Israel, descended from a family of Jewish diamond cutters from Holland and was a member of Pennsylvania's Committee of Safety and a recognized active patriot.
 His maternal grandmother, Hannah Erwin, was from a Quaker family.
+Ellet's younger brother, Alfred W. Ellet, served as a brigadier general in the Union Army during the Civil War, and succeeded Charles as commander of the United States Ram Fleet following his death.
+Another relative, nephew John A. Ellet, served as a lieutenant colonel, commanding the ram USS Lancaster.

 Ellet married Elvira Augusta Stuart Daniel on November 7, 1837, in Lynchburg, Virginia.
 Her father was Virginia lawyer and soon-to-be judge William Daniel and her mother was Margaret Baldwin.
-She could trace her descent among the First Families of Virginia and owned enslaved persons, although Ellet would not.
-Judge Daniel's father (also a lawyer and judge of the same name William Daniel Sr.) had served as an ensign during the Revolutionary war under Captain Arda Allen, and his wife's maternal grandfather Dr. Cornelius Baldwin had served as a surgeon for the patriot cause throughout the conflict.
-The Ellets' son, Alfred W. Ellet served as a brigadier general in the Union Army during the Civil War.
+She could trace her descent among the First Families of Virginia and owned enslaved persons, although Ellet himself never did.
+Judge Daniel's father (also a lawyer and judge of the same name William Daniel Sr.) had served as an ensign during the Revolutionary war under Captain Arda Allen, and his wife's maternal grandfather, Dr. Cornelius Baldwin, had served as a surgeon for the patriot cause throughout the conflict.
 Their son Charles Rivers Ellet also served as a colonel in the Union Army and commander of the United States Ram Fleet.
 Their daughter Mary Virginia Ellet Cabell (1839–1930) would become the second wife of William Daniel Cabell in 1867 and became a founding member of the Daughters of the American Revolution.